MFG38/colette/README.md

 * [PyInstaller](https://pyinstaller.org/)
 * [mkdocs](https://www.mkdocs.org/)

 Install all of the dependencies as instructed for your operating system before building Colette.
-You can run the following command to install the dependencies:
+You can run the following command to install PyInstaller and mkdocs:

     pip(x) install -r requirements.txt